Vishal45718/IITH_Timetable/README.md

-# 📅 IITH Timetable Generator
+# IITH Timetable Generator

-## 🌟 Overview
+##  Overview

-This is a Python-based command-line utility designed to generate a highly customized, professional, and visually appealing weekly class schedule for **IIT Hyderabad (IITH)** use.
-The generator takes your registered course slots, course names, and classrooms as input, and outputs a self-contained, dark-themed HTML file.
+This is a Python-based command-line utility designed to generate a  weekly class schedule for **IIT Hyderabad (IITH)** use.
+The generator takes your registered course slots, course names, and classrooms as input, and outputs a  HTML file.

 The core timetable structure is based on the institution's fixed slot template (1hr and 1.5hr slots):